“…the thing that is worse than death is betrayal….” ~ Malcolm X

 In addition, encouraging people to be vigilant and to be aware of particularly concerning behaviour is important.
 This can be addressed through appropriate training.
 This is not about undermining staff collegiality, but rather supporting proper procedures for the benefit and protection of all those working within a charity for the good of its beneficiaries.

 Charity trustees should be mindful of their duties to protect the assets of their charity and ensure that proper governance is in place.
 Insurance might not always compensate for all losses where proper procedures are not in place or inadequate.
 Reputational damage through media coverage can also have a far greater impact on the finances of a charity than the immediate funds lost through the fraud in question.

 The Charity Commission has published a selection of case studies, which help to illustrate how things can go wrong if governance is inadequate.
 The Commission has also published guidance and resources to help charities protect against fraud.

 At Birketts, we can help charity trustees and senior managers with the development of both appropriate and practical policies and procedures.
 We also offer training for charity trustees, staff and volunteers on these issues via our Shaping Excellence Programme.
 Should your charity find itself the victim of a suspected fraud, we can advise you on the steps that you should take, including making a Serious Incident Report to the Charity Commission.

-If you have any concerns about the policies and procedures within your charity, or if you are interested in finding out more about our training offering, or if you believe your charity has suffered a fraud, please contact Erika Clarke or Liz Brownsell or another member of the Birketts Charities and Social Enterprise Team.
+If you have any concerns about the policies and procedures within your charity, or if you are interested in finding out more about our training offering, or if you believe your charity has suffered a fraud, please contact Liz Brownsell or another member of the Birketts Charities Team.

 This article is from the May 2018 issue of Essential Trustee, our newsletter for charity trustees and senior management.
 To download the latest issue, please visit the newsletter section of our website.
 Law covered as at May 2018.